ReflectionsProjections/rp2013/_posts/speakers/2013-06-20-jenny-murphy.md

 photo_url: /images/speakers/jenny-murphy.jpg
 category: speakers
 one_line: "Staff Developer Programs Engineer, Google"
+session: "Exploring the Glass Platform"
 ---

-# Exploring the Glass Platform
 By bringing technology closer, we can get it out of the way.
 This innovative idea will be taken as a foundation for exploring Glass and the Glass platform.
 We'll cover the latest design principles for